Causal inference for social network data: Simulations

-We estimated the expected outcome under interventions $g_{1}^{*}$ through $g_{4}^{*}$ using the aforementioned TMLE approach and evaluated its finite sample bias.
-For the simulations under dependence due to direct transmission, we estimated the marginal parameter $E\left[\bar{Y}^{*}\right]$ and compared three different estimators of the asymptotic variance and the coverage of the corresponding confidence intervals.
-First, we looked at the naive plug-in i.i.d. estimator (``\emph{IID Var}'') for the variance of the influence curve which treated observations as if they were i.i.d.
-Second, we used the plug-in variance estimator based on the efficient influence curve which adjusted for the correlated observations (``\emph{dependent IC Var}''), as previously described in \citet{sofryginTechreport}.
-Finally, we used the parametric bootstrap variance estimator (``\emph{bootstrap Var}''), where each bootstrap iteration sampled $n$\textbf{ }observations from the previous fit of the likelihood (the estimated exposure model $\hat{g}$ and the mean outcome model $\hat{m}$) and used this bootstrap sample to re-fit the least favorable parametric submodel update $\epsilon$.
-The simulation results showing the mean length and coverage of these three CI types are shown in Figure \ref{fig:CIres.EY.prefattach} (preferential attachment network) and Figure \ref{fig:CIres.EY.smwld} (small world network).
-For the simulations with latent variable dependence, we estimated the conditional parameter $E\left[\bar{Y}^{*}\right]$ and we compared two plug in variance estimators based on the conditional influence function $D_{C}$: one that assumes conditionally i.i.d outcomes (conditional on $\mathbf{X}$ and $\mathbf{C}$), which would be true if all dependence were due to direct transmission but is violated in the presence of latent variable dependence (``\emph{IID Var}''), and one that does not make this assumption (``\emph{dependent IC Var}'').
+The results from the simulations with dependence due to direct transmission are shown in the left panel of Figure \ref{fig:CIres.EY.prefattach}.
+We estimated the marginal parameter $E\left[\bar{Y}^{*}_{n}\right]$ and compared three different estimators of the asymptotic variance and the coverage of the corresponding confidence intervals.
+First, we looked at the naive plug-in i.i.d.\ estimator (``\emph{i.i.d.\ Var}'') for the variance of the influence curve which treated observations as if they were i.i.d.
+Second, we used the plug-in variance estimator based on the influence function which adjusted for the correlated observations (``\emph{dependent IC Var}'') \citep{sofryginTechreport}.
+Finally, we used the parametric bootstrap variance estimator (``\emph{bootstrap Var}'') described in Section \ref{sec:inference}.
+The results from the simulations with latent variable dependence are in the right panel of Figure \ref{fig:CIres.EY.prefattach}.
+We estimated the conditional parameter $E\left[\bar{Y}^{*}_{n}\right]$ and compared two plug in variance estimators based on the conditional influence function $D_{n}^C$: one that assumes conditionally i.i.d outcomes (conditional on $\mathbf{X}$ and $\mathbf{C}$), which would be true if all dependence were due to direct transmission but is violated in the presence of latent variable dependence (``\emph{i.i.d.\ Var}''), and one that does not make this assumption (``\emph{dependent IC Var}'').
+In the Appendix we compare histograms of the estimates to the predicted normal limiting distribution.

-We examined the empirical distribution of the transformed TMLEs, comparing their histogram estimates against the predicted normal limiting distribution, with the results shown in Figure \ref{fig:hist.TMLE.EY}, where the histogram plots are displayed by sample size (horizontal axis) and the intervention type (vertical axis).
-The estimates were first centered at the corresponding true parameter values and then re-scaled by their corresponding true standard deviation (SD).
-We note that our results indicate that the estimators converge to their normal theoretical limiting distribution, even in networks with power law node degree distribution, such as the preferential attachment network model, as well as in the densely connected networks obtained under the small world network model.
-The results shown in Figure \ref{fig:hist.TMLE.EY} were generated from simulations with dependence due to direct transmission; simulations with latent variable dependence (not shown) evinced similar approximate normality.